Philip King (Australian politician): Politics

 King was the inaugural mayor of the town of Tamworth from 1876 to 1880.
 In 1880 he was appointed by Sir Henry Parkes, the Premier, to the New South Wales Legislative Council, where he was generally associated with the Free Trade Party.

 Later life

 In 1892, at the request of the publisher John Murray, King was asked for recollections as a possible supplement to the new illustrated edition of Darwin's The Voyage of the Beagle.
 These reminiscences are now held at the State Library of New South Wales along with an unpublished autobiography written in 1894.
-King died at Double Bay in Sydney on the 5 August 1904.
+King died at Double Bay in Sydney on 5 August 1904.

+Trustee of Australian Museum 1881 - 1904.
+Member of Aborigines Protection Board 1883 - 1904.
+Married Elizabeth Macarthur in 1843 and had, 1 daughter and 3 sons.

+In the 1880s he was the director of the Mercantile Bank of Sydney that became part of the Bank of New South Wales.